piotrcholody/Graphs/README.md

 # Lab_02

-Generator for graphs with given ranks of vertexes or sequence, random euler graphs, random regular graphs.
-Option to check if graph is euler or hamilton.
+Generator for graphs with given ranks of vertexes or sequence, random eulerian graphs, random regular graphs.
+Option to check if graph is eulerian or hamiltonian.

 # Lab_03